 We practice sustainability at the farm.
 Crop rotation, use of drip irrigation and re-using the flower water each week are some of the ways we are being kind to the earth.

-We have availability for this coming harvest season.
-18 weeks of healthy fruits, herbs and vegetables along with a beautiful bouquet of flowers each week for $500.
+As of St. Patrick's day we have 3 harvest boxes available for this coming harvest season.18 weeks of healthy fruits, herbs and vegetables along with a beautiful bouquet of flowers each week for $500.

 Please email Lorrie at email@example.com if you are interested.